the-draupnir-project/Draupnir/README.md

 ## Features

+Draupnir's UX is centred around prompting you with questions to carry out specific moderation tasks by shadowing the actions taken by your Matrix Client.

 Draupnir has two main functions, the first is to synchronise bans for users and servers across all of the matrix rooms that you moderate.
 The second is to protect your community by applying policies from community curated policy lists,